applied-crypto-lab/picco/README.md

 ```
 ./compile.sh
 ```
-which produces the executable files `picco` and `picco-utility`, and moves them in the directory `compiler/bin/`.
+which produces the executable files `picco`, `picco-utility` and `picco-web`, and moves them in the directory `compiler/bin/`.
 The executables correspond to the PICCO compiler and the utility, respectively, and can be placed in any directory of user's choice at a later time.

 These executable programs are used to compile a user's program written in an extension of C into its secure implementation, produce shares of private inputs to be used in secure computation, and reconstruct the output from the shares after secure execution of the user program.